-After leading the Flyers to the playoffs, Claude dominated the Pittsburgh Penguins in the first round amassing 14 points (1 shy of the franshice record set by Tim Kerr in 1989).
+After leading the Flyers to the 2012 playoffs, Claude dominated the Pittsburgh Penguins in the first round amassing 14 points (1 shy of the franchise record set by Tim Kerr in 1989).
 When asked about his performance, teammate and good friend Danny Briere said, "He was possessed!"

 |Giroux buries Crosby|

 On January 15th, 2013, only days away from the start of the shortened season, the Flyers named Claude Giroux their new captain, replacing the injured Chris Pronger (concussion like symptoms).
-Giroux becomes the 19th captain in Flyers history (and 5th youngest).
+Giroux became the 19th captain in Flyers history (and 5th youngest).
 Since then, Giroux has compiled 246 points in 258 games (as of January 29th, 2016).

 |Claude playing for the QMJHL|